johnnyhank/johnnyhank.github.io/_pages/experiences.md

 (3) Network layer: Used Raspberry Pi and ESP32 to initially process the sensor data and send it to the platform layer.

-(4) Platform layer: Used MQTT to transmit data, deploy Cloud Server based on EMQX, and cloud database based on Alibaba Cloud, and complete data training.
+(4) Platform layer: Used MQTT to transmit data, deployed Cloud Server based on EMQX, and cloud database based on Alibaba Cloud, and completed data training.

-(5) Application layer: Established a user's front-end website, establish front-end and back-end data transmission through WebSocket, and use MJPG-Streamer to display camera images in real time.
+(5) Application layer: Established a user's front-end website, establish front-end and back-end data transmission through WebSocket, and used MJPG-Streamer to display camera images in real time.

 Development of autonomous drawing system for mobile robots in unfamiliar environments
 ======